Exploring the Black Hills of South Dakota in the Winter

 Wind Cave National Park and Jewel Cave National Monument

-South of Custer is Wind Cave NP, one of our favorite parks in the country.
+South of Custer is Wind Cave National Park, one of our favorite national parks!
 While the cave is the draw for most visitors, there is plenty of gorgeous scenery above ground, not to mention good hikes and bison!

 Indeed, one of the best hikes we have ever taken was in Wind Cave.
 Read about it here.